 For students whose intended and likely destination is paid or unpaid work, we have developed a wide range of internal and external work placement opportunities.
 Students are assessed and enabled to access these with the appropriate level of support.

-Some students may be given the opportunity to take part in the formal independence programme designed for students aiming to go to university or supported living where support is booked and arranged in advance.
+Some students may be given the opportunity to take part in the formal independence programme designed for students aiming to go to university or supported living where care support is booked and arranged in advance.
 This will include sessions on budgeting and personal money management, benefits, employing a Personal Assistant; safety in the home, planning a weekly menu, managing medication, specialist equipment and community access and safety.

 News and Views